mwayandau1/farm_well/README.md

 - Educational Content: Browse through articles, videos, and tutorials on various farming topics.
 - Community Interaction: Join discussions, ask questions, and share knowledge with fellow farmers.

+## Note
+- The model is not always 100% correct, it might get somethings wrong

 ## 📧 Contact
 For questions or suggestions, please contact us at mosesayandau1@gmail.com.